Low-lying level structures in $^{162}$Lu: Model Formulation

-\paragraph{Decay of the 1.5 min isomer:} In the decay scheme reported by McCutchen \textit{et al.} \cite{McCutchen}, we can expect the $^{162}$Yb levels with spins J=3, 4, 5 to be populated by $\beta$-decay of the J$^\pi$=4$^-$ isomeric state.
-The p$\rightarrow$n transformation in the decay, favours the involvement of the 1qp n orbital $\nu$3/2$^-$[521$\uparrow$], similar to the gs decay.
-Our configuration assignment of 4$^-$\{$\pi$5/2$^+$[402$\uparrow$]$\otimes \nu$3/2$^-$[521$\uparrow$] isomer to any level in the $^{162}$Yb gs band due to the large spin difference in a $\pi$9/2$^- \nu$3/2$^-$ transition.
-As proposed earlier, this J$^\pi$=6$^+$ isomer can undergo an IT decay to the J$^\pi$=4$^-$ state resulting in a E$_\gamma \nu$7/2$^-$[514$\downarrow$] follows Alaga's selection rule \cite{Alaga1957} for an allowed unhindered decay.
-We can thus expect this $\beta$-decay with a log $ft<$ 5.0, feeding the proposed 2-n state.
-On the other hand, $\pi$9/2$^-$[514]$\rightarrow$7/2$^+$[633$\uparrow$] is a 1ff transition with change in parity and $\Delta$N=$\Delta$n$_3$+$\Delta \Lambda$= +1.
-However, in the exhaustive compilation of $\beta$-decays \cite{singh98}, experimentally reported cases satisfying $\Delta$N=$\Delta$n$_3$+$\Delta \nu$3/2$^-$[521$\uparrow$].
+\paragraph{Decay of the 1.5 min isomer:} The favored $\beta$-decay of the 1.5 min isomer can populate $^{162}$Yb levels with spins J= 3, 4 and 5.
+Our configuration assignment of J$^{\pi}$=4$^-$\{$\pi$5/2$^+$[402$\uparrow$]$\otimes \thickapprox$100 keV hindered M2 transition.
+The other mode is a direct $\beta$-decay to the daughter levels of $^{162}$Yb.
+Alaga's selection rule does not favor $\beta$-decay from the $\pi$9/2$^-$[514$\uparrow$]$\otimes \rightarrow \nu$7/2$^-$[514$\downarrow$] would be an allowed spin-flip decay which could have a log $ft<$ 5.2 \cite{SS89sf}.
+On the other hand, $\pi$9/2$^-$[514]$\rightarrow$7/2$^+$[633$\uparrow$] is a 1ff transition with change in parity and $\Delta$N=$\Delta$n$_3$+$\Delta \nu$3/2$^-$[521$\uparrow$].
 The involvement of the $\nu$3/2$^-$[521$\uparrow$] orbital in the gs, proposed by Hunter \textit{et al.} \cite{Hunt}, is corroborated in our analysis of 1qp p and n orbital systematics.
 Using our procedure of identifying the applicable 1qp p and n orbitals, the energies of the physically admissible 2qp bandheads are plotted in Fig. \ref{fig4}.